MozeBaltyk/mozebaltyk.github.io/content/news/how-to-create-this-blog/index.md

 ---

-When prospecting about creating my Blog; I went throught the normal questions that everyone meet.
+When prospecting about creating my Blog, I went throught the normal questions that probably everyone meet.
 Why would I loose precious hours of my life doing something that anyway nobody is gonna to read.
 Here are my thoughts about this non-sens and what I learnt...

 <!--more-->